top of page

 Studies show a clear connection between excessive screen time and increased anxiety, depression and sleep disorders.
 The human brain was not designed to shift constantly from one fragment of content to another without pause.
 It needs rhythm.
 Breathing space.
 Moments of stillness.

 Children and teenagers are especially at risk.
-Research from the year 2023. revealed that teenagers in some countries spend up to nine hours a day on digital devices.
+Research published in 2023, alongside 2021–2022 datasets, suggests that teens can spend many hours a day on screen media, with some reports placing daily use well above eight hours.
 Many admit they do not know how to disconnect.
 Some say that when they try, they feel as if they are missing out.

 In reality, what we miss most is life off-screen.

-According to the American Psychological Association, 41 percent of teenagers who use social media most frequently rate their overall mental health as poor or very poor.
-In Europe, the European Commission's report from the year two thousand and twenty-four notes that nearly half of young people report emotional or psychosocial difficulties, in part related to the excessive use of digital devices.
+Multiple studies and public health reviews link heavy social media use and harmful online experiences with poorer mental health outcomes among adolescents.
+In Europe, the European Commission's report from the year 2024 notes that nearly half of young people report emotional or psychosocial difficulties, in part related to the excessive use of digital devices.

 Escapes That Unplug You